-3.3.
-Authors Name and Affiliations
+3.3 Guideline for Writing Authors Name and Affiliations

-Write Author(s) names should be typed without title and professional positions, such as Prof, Dr, Production Manager, etc. Do not abbreviate your last/family name.
+Author(s) names should be typed without title and professional positions, such as: Prof, Dr, Production Manager, Lecturer, etc. Do not abbreviate your last/family name.
 Always give your First and Last names.
+For the case only one word of name, please just repeat the name as first and last names.
 Write clear affiliation of all Authors.
-Affiliation includes: name of department/unit, (faculty), name of university, address, country.
+Affiliation includes: name of department/unit, (faculty), name of university, address (if any), and country.
 Please indicate Corresponding Author (include email address) by adding asterisk () in superscript behind the name.